opencontainers/runtime-tools/runtime.md

 ## Global options

-None are required, but the runtime may support options that start with at least one hyphen.
+None are required, but the runtime MAY support options that start with at least one hyphen.
+Global options MAY take positional arguments (e.g. `--log-level debug`).
+Command names MUST not start with hyphens.
-Global options may take positional arguments (e.g. `--log-level debug`), but the option parsing must be such that `funC <COMMAND>` is unambiguously an invocation of `<COMMAND>` for any `<COMMAND>` that does not start with a hyphen (including commands not specified in this document).
+The option parsing MUST be such that `funC <COMMAND>` is unambiguously an invocation of `<COMMAND>` (even for commands not specified in this document).
+If the runtime is invoked with an unrecognized command, it MUST exit with a nonzero exit code and MAY log a warning to stderr.

 ## Character encodings